npm/rfcs/accepted/0000-npm-extension-manifest-repairs.md

 `npmExtensionApplied` should include `extensionPoint: "transformManifest"` plus one key for each changed allowlisted field.
 Each changed field key should contain a sorted array of dependency names affected in that field.
 The sorted order is a deterministic lockfile requirement for this feature, even if existing `packageExtensions` provenance preserves insertion order.
 The hash should be computed from an exact prefix and the bytes of the selected extension file after npm has selected the file to load.
 For `.mjs`, npm should hash `utf8("npm-extension:v1:mjs\n")` followed by the raw file bytes.
 For `.cjs`, npm should hash `utf8("npm-extension:v1:cjs\n")` followed by the raw file bytes.
 If there is no `.npm-extension`, npm records no `npmExtensionHash` and no `npmExtensionApplied` provenance. `npm ci` should not execute `transformManifest` when it can reify the locked graph from matching lockfile state.
 If the root `.npm-extension` is present but the lockfile lacks matching extension state, `npm ci` must fail.

 If the lockfile contains extension state but the root `.npm-extension` is absent, `npm ci` must fail.
 If the root `.npm-extension` content changes, `npm install` must treat the locked dependency graph as stale and re-resolve using the new extension output.
 If the root `.npm-extension` content changes, `npm ci` must fail until the lockfile is regenerated.
 Package entries should continue to store their effective `dependencies`, `optionalDependencies`, `peerDependencies`, and `peerDependenciesMeta` after extension application.
 Package entries affected by `transformManifest` should store minimal provenance rather than a copy of the extension output. npm should compare the dependency and peer metadata before and after the extension point to decide whether `npmExtensionApplied` is needed for a package entry and which dependency names it should list.

+The `npm ci` path should verify the selected extension file hash before importing any extension module.
+When the hash and lockfile extension state match, `npm ci` should reify from the locked effective dependency metadata.
+If the implementation still constructs an ideal tree internally for `npm ci`, that path must run in a mode that trusts matching locked extension metadata and disables `transformManifest` execution.
+If npm cannot prove the lockfile extension state matches the selected extension file before such a build, `npm ci` must fail rather than execute `.npm-extension`.

 Names recorded in `npmExtensionApplied` are affected dependency names, not only names for edges that still exist after transformation.
 For a created or changed edge, the affected name appears in the effective dependency field stored on the same package entry.
 For a deleted edge, the affected name appears in `npmExtensionApplied` but is absent from the effective dependency field, and that absence must not be treated as stale lockfile metadata.